trussworks/Engineering-Playbook/documentation/intro-to-docs.md

 are, you intend for *someone* to be reading this at some point in the future.

-If you are keeping this audience in mind throughout the process of writing your docs, then you are going to miss the mark.
+If you aren't keeping this audience in mind throughout the process of writing your docs, then you are going to miss the mark.
 Writing a document intended for new engineers and assuming a ton of knowledge will severely limit its utility.
-Similarly, writing something for intended for project leads and spending pages defining common terms they're already familiar with will probably cause them to lose patience and start to skim things over.
+Similarly, writing something intended for project leads and spending pages defining common terms they're already familiar with will probably cause them to lose patience and start to skim things over.